SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 ## Notes

-[1] We see a call to `load_elf` which ultimately ends up [load\_elf\_ram\_sym](https://github.com/riscv/riscv-qemu/blob/32a1a94dd324d33578dca1dc96d7896a0244d768/hw/core/loader.c#L461) - the ELF parsing logic might be useful to us later so it's noted here, but in any case it's neat to drill down into these things.
+[1] We see a call to `load_elf` which ultimately ends up at [`load\_elf\_ram\_sym`](https://github.com/riscv/riscv-qemu/blob/32a1a94dd324d33578dca1dc96d7896a0244d768/hw/core/loader.c#L461) - the ELF parsing logic might be useful to us later so it's noted here, but in any case it's neat to drill down into these things.

-[2] The alternative to generating ELF files for both platforms is to patch QEMU's HiFive-compatible device to support raw binary files, perhaps with a specified offset.
+[2] The alternative to generating ELF files for both platforms is to patch QEMU's HiFive1-compatible device to support raw binary files, perhaps with a specified offset.

-We could for example patch the `load_kernel` function to parse `-kernel "0x20400000:ret1234.bin"` as "place ret1234.bin at `0x2040_0000`".
+We could for example patch the `load_kernel` function to parse `-kernel "0x20400000:ret1234.bin"` as "place `ret1234.bin` at `0x2040_0000`".
 It's a judgement call, but it feels like patching QEMU is further away from what we're trying to do than just banging out an ELF header, which is what we'll be doing later.

 At the end of the day, one of the tasks involves writing C and the other involves writing hex!